natalieagus/50005/docs/Programming Assignment/pa1/03-builtin-commands.md

       break;
 ```

-All other commands will trigger a `fork` and `execvp` of a system program in `./bin` whose name matches the first word of the command.
+All other commands should trigger a `fork` and `execvp` of a system program in `[PROJECT_DIR]/bin` whose name matches the first word of the command.
 {:.important}

 # Expand the Builtin Commands

 {:.task}
 The shell must be expanded support the following 7 builtin commands: `cd, help, exit, usage, env, setenv, unsetenv`.

 ## List the builtin commands